katasec/tableio/readme.md

 # Overview

-TableIO helps with persisting structs to sqlite.
-For e.g.
+TableIO helps with persisting structs into your datbase.
+Currently only sqlite is supported.

 ## Define a struct